PrimeDAO/deals-docs/published-md-files/TermsOfService.md

-**Terms & Conditions**
+# Terms & Conditions #

-Please read these Terms carefully before participating on our launch platform.
+Please read these Terms carefully before participating on the Prime Deals platform.
 These Terms tell you who we are, what we offer, what to do if there is a problem, and other important information.
-If you think that there is a mistake in these Terms, please contact us to discuss at forum.prime.xyz
+If you think that there is a mistake in these Terms, please contact us to `discuss` at `forum.prime.xyz`

-**WHO WE ARE AND HOW TO CONTACT US**
+## WHO WE ARE AND HOW TO CONTACT US
 1.1.
-Prime Launch is operated by PrimeDAO ("We").
-We are an Ethereum based organisation managed by community members.
-To contact us, please write to us via the Prime Launch subcategory of forum.prime.xyz
+Prime Deals is operated by PrimeDAO ("We").
+We are an Ethereum based organization managed by community members.
+To contact us, please write to us via the Prime Deals subcategory of forum.prime.xyz

 1.2.
-We use open source products and developer materials from Balancer Labs, Prime Development Foundation and affiliated (legal) persons ("Affiliates"), as well as from other third parties to provide a platform (the "Platform") to interact with different protocols, such as the Balancer Protocol (together: the "Protocol").
-The Platform is autonomous, and acts independently from the providers of Protocol.
+We use open source products and developer materials from Prime Development Foundation, and affiliated (legal) persons ("Affiliates"), as well as from other third parties to provide a platform (the "Platform") to interact with different protocols, such as the Balancer Protocol (together: the "Protocol").
+The Platform is autonomous and acts independently from the providers of Protocol.

 **WE PROVIDE A PLATFORM TO INTERACT WITH THIRD PARTY PROTOCOLS**